legal blog

 CATEGORY: Auto Accidents, Bike Accidents, Pedestrian Accidents, Personal Injury, Truck Accidents, Wrongful Death

-Timely diagnosis and treatment is an important part of mitigating the damage of a traumatic brain injury.
 Without a diagnosis, sufferers are prone to reinjuring the already overwhelmed brain tissue, which can greatly exacerbate the reach, effects, and complications of brain damage.
-If you’ve been in an Illinois car accident, it’s important to talk to a medical professional as soon as possible to assess a potential injury.

 Brain damage can result from a closed head injury.
 That means you could have a serious or even fatal injury even without any visible wounds.
-There are many different symptoms, both physical and cognitive, that could indicate the existence of a TBI, including:

 • Seizures – Seizures indicated a disturbance in your brain’s activity.
 There are many different types of seizures, any of which could indicate a traumatic brain injury.
 Seizures could include convulsions, lapses into unconsciousness, muscle rigidity, muscle spasms, and other uncontrollable movements or outbursts.